fsjavier/fe-interview-jfs/README.md

 - UI/UX considerations

 ### Notes

 Please try your best to complete this challenge till the day of your interview.
 The discussion with the team will be based on the code you have written, as we are not looking for a perfect solution but the reasoning behind the provided solution.

 ### Questions?

-If you have any questions, please send us an email.
+If you have any questions, please email us.